0xMayo/Lirium-Protocol-V2/README.md

 * **Github Repository:** Fork our open-source repository on Github (link to repository), suggest improvements, and submit pull requests ‍.
 * **Community Forums:** Share your knowledge, ask questions, and collaborate with other Lirium Protocol users in our forums (link to forums) .
-* **Spread the Word:** Help us build a thriving Lirium Protocol ecosystem by spreading the word about our project on social media and other platforms  .
+* **Spread the Word:** Help us build a thriving Lirium Protocol ecosystem by spreading the word about our project on social media and other platforms.

 ## Together, we can build a future of decentralized finance that empowers everyone.